OpenBSD manual page server

 Download files to base-directory/_sysupgrade instead of /home/_sysupgrade.

-Force an already applied upgrade.
-The default is to upgrade to latest snapshot only if available.
+For snapshots, force an already applied upgrade.
 This option has no effect on releases.

 Keep the files in /home/_sysupgrade.
 By default they will be deleted after the upgrade.